 What is the dark matter and dark energy that constitute most of our universe?

-It isn’t just that these questions are unanswered, but that over fifty years has seen no progress at all in answering them, as the great hopes of string theory and super-symmetry led nowhere, so the next fifty years will be the same unless there is a change.
-The model now proposed, based on processing not particles, explains not just what the standard model does, but also what it doesn’t, as listed above.
+It isn’t just that these questions are unanswered, but that over fifty years has seen no progress at all in answering them.
+The great hopes of string theory and super-symmetry led nowhere, so will the next fifty years be the same?
+The model now proposed explains not only what the standard model does, but also what it doesn’t, as listed above.

 Initially, atoms were thought to be indivisible, like little billiard balls, but when Lord Rutherford fired alpha particles at a piece of gold foil, they mostly went straight through and only a few bounced back.
 It turned out that 99.9999…% of the mass of the atom is in its nucleus, and the rest is just a cloud of tiny electrons whizzing about.

 Bohr then suggested that the atom is like a solar system, but held together by electrical forces not gravity.
-Yet electrons routinely pass right through each other which planets don’t, and different electrons can occupy the same orbit which planets can’t, and planet orbits are elliptical but electron orbits are perfectly spherical, so the atom isn’t like a tiny solar system!
-The modern view, called the standard model, summarizes what physicists know about atoms.
+Yet electrons routinely pass right through each other which planets don’t, and two electrons can occupy the same orbit which planets can’t, and planet orbits are elliptical but electron orbits are perfect spheres, so the atom isn’t like a tiny solar system!
+The modern view, called the standard model, summarizes what physicists currently know about atoms and matter.

 The previous chapters explained space, time, and light in network terms as follows:

 1. Space.
-Space is a null process running at a network point, so it is something that outputs nothing in our terms.
+Space is a null process running on the network, so it is something that outputs nothing in our terms.

 2. Time.
 Time is processing cycles completed, so if the network slows down, time can dilate as Einstein says.

 3. Light.
-Light is the process of space spread over many network points to give the entire electro-magnetic spectrum as it is passed on every cycle, so nothing goes faster than it.
+Light is the same process as space, but spread over many network points to give the entire electro-magnetic spectrum.
+It is passed on every cycle, so nothing goes faster than it.

 Figure 4.1.
 If a photon is space stretched out, what is matter?